 There are always some internal meetings because I still manage a team of a couple of hundred people, and so there are issues that come up just with management and leadership.
 However, it’s often my deputy in the embassy who is bogged down in the day-to-day sort of tasks.

-On any given day, I’ll meet with Lithuanian officials depending on what issues are going on.
+On any given day, I’ll meet with Lithuanian officials depending on the issues.
 Part of what I do, part of my job and our work as diplomats, is to know people and develop relationships with them.

 I do my best to get out beyond Vilnius or just those sort of central political circles because I’m not just the ambassador to this country’s political leadership; I’m the ambassador to Lithuania.
 So I try to meet people, I try to interact, and I try to reach out beyond that inner circle.
 For example, yesterday, in the middle of the day, I participated in an event, followed by an excellent programme that our embassy sponsored with Caritas.